NakiriCr/sapjco-spring/README.md

 ## Introduction
-JCo-Spring help you use SAP Java Connector easier.
+Jcosap-Spring help you use SAP Java Connector easier.
 Familiarize and master the `JCOSAP` middleware faster and better.
 It provides some simple API to start `RFC server`, add listeners, add function handlers, and create `RFC client` to invoke sap function.